Rafael-Anguiano/Rafael-Anguiano/README.md

 ## About Me:

  > Hi All ! 😁
- > I´m a Software Engineer, who is really passionate about technology and programming.
+ > I´m a Front-End Engineer, who is really passionate about technology and programming.
                 I have a Bachelors Degree in Computer Software Engineering.

 > I would like to work in a company where I can learn and grow as a developer, and